ARTICLE I

 GOOD STANDING

-2. Three consecutive unexcused absences to properly called meeting without proper and justifiable cause shall constitute grounds for immediate vacancy of any elective position.
-Such vacancies shall be filled for the unexpired term by the Executive Committee subject to approval of the Board of Directors.
+- Three consecutive unexcused absences to properly called meeting without proper and justifiable cause shall constitute grounds for immediate vacancy of any elective position.
+Such vacancies shall be filled for the unexpired term by the President subject to approval of the Board of Directors.

 ARTICLE XII